 Visit the mitigating circumstances and extensions regulations page for more information on how to apply.
 Please note that you have five university working days from the date your results were released in OSIS to submit a claim for retrospective mitigating circumstances using the Mitigating Circumstances function in OSIS.
 Late claims will not be accepted.

-Marks for retake assessments will be capped at the pass mark, and the cap is applied at element level.
-This means that if a module has two elements of assessment and you only fail one of these, only the failed element will be capped.
-For undergraduate courses (Levels 3,4,5 and 6) the pass mark is 40%.
-For taught postgraduate courses (Level 7) the pass mark is 50%.
+Marks for retake assessments following failure will be capped at the pass mark, and the cap is applied at element level.
+This means that if a module has two elements of assessment and you have already passed one of these, only the retake mark for the failed element will be capped.
+For undergraduate courses (Levels 3, 4, 5 and 6) the standard pass mark is 40%.
+For taught postgraduate courses (Level 7) the standard pass mark is 50%.

-There are three exceptional circumstances where marks for failed modules will not be capped at the pass mark at element level.
-They are as follows:
+There are exceptional circumstances where marks for retake assessments will not be capped at the pass mark at element level.
+For example:

 If you have retake coursework: To submit your retake materials please logon to Canvas, using your Kingston ID and password.
 You will then see boxes in your dashboard for each of the modules you are enrolled on.
 Click on each box to access the module and follow the assignment link which should have the retake submission link where you can submit your materials.

-If you are unable to access Canvas or the above modules please contact the Help desk immediately on 63355 or 020 8417 3355.
+If you are unable to access Canvas for any reason you should contact the Help desk immediately on 63355 or 020 8417 3355.

 If you have retake examinations: please see the Retake Examinations Schedule which is available on My Kingston.